CookieAvenger/Tiny-Manga-Downloader/README.md

 man manga-dl

 ###Dependences to run
-cfscrape - for kissmanga.com (and by extension python) "sudo -H pip install cfscrape" should do the trick
+cfscrape - for kissmanga.com (and by extension python 2.7) "sudo -H pip install cfscrape" should do the trick
 findimagedupes - for experimental feature "sudo apt install findimagedupes" works on Ubuntu, other distributions should have it with their respective package managers
 shasum (comes with perl)
 zip